broomburgo/SwiftTalk/README.md

 In category theory, [exponential objects](https://en.wikipedia.org/wiki/Exponential_object) are *parametric morphisms* in which the "parameter" is an object of a certain category.

-In object-oriented programming, exponential objects are defined as **method references**, that is, functions "extracted" from classes, in which the first function's parameter is an instance of that class.
+In object-oriented programming, exponential objects are defined as **method references**, that is, functions "extracted" from instance of classes.

 ---